rayokota/kafka-connect-jsonata/README.md

 ## Installation

-(TBD) You can install or download the latest version of the plugin from [Confluent Hub][confluent-hub].
+You can install or download the latest version of the plugin from [Confluent Hub][confluent-hub].

 ### Configuration Examples